Weekly Reads: March 9 to 15, 2026 (hockey romance, historical romance, cozy fantasy)

 Thanks for reading Random Olive Reads!
 Subscribe for free to receive new posts and support my work.

-Top 5 Favorite Romance Books from January 2026 (historical romance, contemporary romance)
+Five Favorite Romance Books of February 2026 – historical romance, contemporary romance

 Ebook and audiobook borrowed from my local library via Libby.